Merepeka Raukawa-Tait: Rotorua District Council, 2011-2022

 Merepeka Raukawa-Tait was elected to the Rotorua District Council in 2011.
 In 2013 Merepeka was re-elected to the Rotorua District Council.

 Raukawa-Tait is again standing to be a councillor for the Te Ipu Wai Taketake Māori ward in the 2025 elections.

 Te Pāti Māori candidacy

 In the election, Raukawa-Tait stood for the Māori Party on its list in position 9.

-In the election, Raukawa-Tait is contesting the electorate for the party, which has since been renamed to Te Pāti Māori.
+In the election, Raukawa-Tait contested the electorate for the party, which had since been renamed to Te Pāti Māori.
 On the party's list, she was ranked number 8.
 During the 2023 election, Raukawa Tait came third place in Rotorua, gaining 2,731 votes.

 Life outside politics

 She worked as CEO of the West Auckland Hospice for a time, and she works as a speaker and consultant and has appeared from time to time as a panellist on the television advice show How's Life.
 She lives in Rotorua, works as a celebrity speaker.

 In 1993 she was convicted in the Rotorua District Court, under her previous name Merepeka Sims, for failing to pay her employees' PAYE tax to the Inland Revenue, a serious offence under New Zealand law, because she said she needed the money for her businesses.